Sumico/ttp/docs/source/Match Variables/Functions.rst

 * value(mandatory) - integer value to compare with

-This faunction checks if match and supplied value are digits and performs comparison operation, if match is bigger than given value returns True and False otherwise
+This function checks if match and supplied value are digits and performs comparison operation, if match is bigger than given value returns True and False otherwise

 lessthan
 ------------------------------------------------------------------------------